-- Definition of objectives and justification of IMT - Proposed organizational structure for the transfer process - Expected stakeholder participation - Time frame and financing plan - Identification of major issues needing attention - How will rehabilitation and modernization be financed? - What functions need to be transferred? - What policy and legal changes need to be made - What changes need to be made in the public agency?
+- Definition of objectives and justification of IMT - 2.
+Propose organizational structure for the transfer process - 3.
+Resolve the major issues - a) How will rehabilitation and modernization be financed? - b) What functions need to be transferred? - c) What policy and legal changes need to be made - d) What changes need to be made in the public agency? - 4.
+Prepare implementation Plan (Time frame and estiamtion of financial resources needed)